The Residence Halls at the University of Montana are designed for single students and provide housing during Fall and Spring semesters.

 Amenities and Options

 Residence Life offers a wide variety of amenities for students in the Residence Halls, including:

 - In-Hall Printing

 - In-Room Technology Support Via Appointment with SAIT Staff

 To view a comparison chart and see which amenities are available in specific Residence Halls, please visit the Photos & Descriptions page.

 Residence Halls vs. Dorms

 At many universities, it is common to hear the word "dorm" to refer to on-campus housing facilities.
-Here at the University of Montana, you will find we call our buildings "residence halls" and not "dorms".
-We do this as we see our residence halls as more than just a place to sleep while living away from home, but as your home away from home.
+Here at the University of Montana, you will find we call our buildings "residence halls" instead of "dorms."
+We do this as we see our Residence Halls as more than just a place to sleep while living away from home, but as your home away from home.

-We have a talented and highly trained student and professional staff here to assist you with your transition to college and to remain as a resource your entire college career.
-We are proud to be a part of the university experience and proud to have you living in one of our residence halls.
+We have a talented and highly trained student and professional staff here to assist you with your transition to college and to remain as a resource throughout your entire college career.
+We are proud to be a part of the University experience and proud to have you living in one of our Residence Halls!